haadcode/logplease/README.md

 Default log level is `DEBUG`.
 You can set the log level with `LOG` environment variable, eg. `LOG=debug node example/example.js`.
 See [Log levels](#log-levels) for available options.

+There's an ES5 build in `es5/` which you can include if you need ES5 compatibility, eg. with Webpack.

 ### Browser
 Copy `dist/logplease.min.js` to your javascripts directory and include it in your html.
 See [example/index.html](https://github.com/haadcode/logplease/blob/master/example/index.html) for details.